Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Sodium hypochlorite is a staple cleaning agent and the active ingredient in many household cleaners.

-This alkaline cleaning agent is commonly referred to as bleach (affiliate link).
+This alkaline cleaning agent is commonly referred to as bleach (paid link).
 It is diluted with water or other filler ingredients to a concentration of about 6.0% sodium hypochlorite (NAClO).

 The hypochlorite (ClO−) releases chlorine (Cl).
 Which, is a toxic gas that attacks your respiratory system and is harmful for the environment.